sapiensmagno/turbodrone/experimental/e88_autopilot/README.md

 - Convert the estimated drift into small **roll/pitch compensation commands**.
 - Provide real-time **telemetry** for a Qt UI (optical-flow overlay + 2D motion/compensation plot).

-This README is written to be understandable by software engineers who have not previously worked with computer vision or control.

 ---

 ## Index